developerewt/essencial-nodejs-mvc/readme.md

 The `models` directory store the connection with the database and the Schema Collection, thus, the Schema is separated of `controllers`.

-In `controllers` is done the business rule, interaction with the database (if necessary) and data manipulation with the `node modules.
+In `controllers` have the business rule, interaction with the database (if necessary) and data manipulation with the `node modules.

-In `controllers` is done the interaction with the `services` layer.
+In `controllers` have the interaction with the `services` layer.
 Is simple because reduces the codes in controller.
 Is recommended.

-For default, the database interaction is done in `services` and is required in `controllers`.
+For default, the database interaction deployed on `services` and is required in `controllers`.

 Separately the router file, in this case, `application.js` in `app/routes` is